git/git.github.io/rev_news/drafts/edition-111.md

   The talks are scheduled on September 19th and the birds of a feather are scheduled on September 20th.
 Registration is yet to open.

-  The announcment welcomes call for proposals, ideas on the format, topics for discussions, venue setup, applications for financial assistance.
+  The announcement welcomes calls for proposals, ideas on the format, topics for discussions, venue setup, applications for financial assistance.